Sportsworld (radio programme)

-Sportsworld is the flagship weekend sports program on BBC World Service radio and winner of two Sony Radio Academy Awards.
+Sportsworld is the flagship weekend sports programme on BBC World Service radio and winner of two Sony Radio Academy Awards.

 Sportsworld can be heard on BBC World Service radio, on many of the BBC's FM partner stations who simulcast the program and from August 2010 online.

 Sportsworld is produced by BBC Sport for BBC World Service along with Sport Today, Sportshour, World Football and Stumped.